BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 ### Payload Checksum

-Bitcoin ABC does not validate the message checksum since messages are sent via TCP which has its own checksum paradigm.
+Bitcoin Unlimited does not validate the message checksum since messages are sent via TCP which has its own checksum paradigm.